 For about ninety-five percent of my life, I have been the optimist.
 Seldom do I come across stimuli that challenge my positivity.
 However, the film “Lion” did.
 In fact it moved me in the most bittersweet way.

-This post is not a film review, though I have many compliments about the film’s execution and do encourage anyone and everyone to go and see it… feel it.
+This post is not a strict film review, though I have many compliments about the film’s execution and do encourage anyone and everyone to go and see it… feel it.
 Upon reflection, I began thinking that we are all one accident or diagnosis away from misfortune, that’s if we weren’t already born into it.
 Forgive the bleak statement, it is just an observation.

 The film is set in India and it makes no apologies for the gritty realism and poverty that is rife in this part of the world.
 It has parallels with my motherland, the Philippines.
 The story of the protagonist in Lion was nothing short of miraculous.
 Many a time in the film he narrowly escaped catastrophe as he aimlessly wandered in search of home.
 A staggering 80,000 children go missing in India every year; this statistic broke my heart.